Dial-A-Mattress Franchise Corp. v. Anthony Page: Case facts

-Plaintiff, Dial-A-Mattress, is a retail dealer that sells mattresses primarily over the phone.
-Since 1976, Dial-A-Mattress phone number in the N.Y. metropolitan area has been 628-8737 or M-A-T-T-R-E-S on the telephone dial.
-Dial-A-Mattress has long since advertised this number to the public.
+The plaintiff, Dial-A-Mattress, was a retail dealer that sold mattresses primarily over the phone.
+Beginning in 1976, the company's phone number in the New York metropolitan area had been 628-8737 or M-A-T-T-R-E-S on the telephone dial.
+Dial-A-Mattress used this number extensively in advertisements.

-In order to enable its customers to make toll-free long-distance calls to place orders, Dial-A-Mattress sought to obtain the number 1-800-628-8737; however, AT&T declared the number unavailable until January 1989.
+In order to enable its customers to make toll-free long-distance calls to place orders, Dial-A-Mattress sought to obtain the number 1-800-628-8737; however, the number was unavailable until January 1989.

-Defendant, Anthony Page, was in the business of selling beds before deciding to expand his business into mattresses.
+Defendant Anthony Page, was in the business of selling beds before deciding to expand his business into mattresses.
 In order to obtain a telephone number for his new mattress business, Page bought the telephone number of a company that went out of business whose number began with 1-800-MAT and then later exchanged the last four digits to become 1-800-628-8737 or 1-800-MATTRES.

-Page was fully aware of Dial-A-Mattress's business number (628-8737) before buying the 1-800 number.
+Page was fully aware of Dial-A-Mattress's business number before buying the 1-800 number.
 He advertised it as 1-800-MATTRESS.
 Although the ‘S’ at the end of the number seems to add an extra digit than what a normal telephone number would, dialing the extra ‘S’ made no difference; the call would still be placed as 1-800-628-8737.